heinousjay/JibbrJabbr/README.md

 There is a partial chat sample living in JibbrJabbr-server/JibbrJabbr-kernel/src/test/resources/ you can use to explore.

-The capabilities of the system are currently very limited.
-There is a notion of modules as defined in the commonjs modules spec, so you can include a script using require('./whatever')
+The capabilities of the system are currently limited.
+There is a notion of modules as defined in the commonjs modules spec, so you can include a script using require('./whatever').
+You can subscribe to events from the server

 There is a basic jQuery-like API for document manipulations.